jjkennedy3/LinuxCLIshellScripting/README.md

 # LinuxProj
-All of my linux coding and work goes here!
+All of my linux comamnds I learnt and some shell scripting that I learnt.